vimpostor/blobdrop/README.md

 ## Features

 - Drag files to other applications
-- Pass filenames as trailing optargs
 - Pipe filenames asynchronously into stdin
+- Start drag automatically without a GUI
+- Hide the parent terminal emulator while dragging
 - Automatically quit once all paths have been dragged
-- Auto-hide while dragging
+- Auto-hide the GUI while dragging
 - Show mime icons and thumbnails for media
 - Drag all files at once
 - Act as a sink and print dropped files to the terminal